• Skip to primary navigation

 Thank you for the recipe.

-2. Franco Fonseca
+Franco Fonseca says

 I see you did not include Brisket as an option and it should be mentioned.
 We only Brisket and it is, to us, the very best cut for making beef jerky.